[Click below to listen to an audio version of this article.]

 Dormire hypothesized that changing estrogen levels cause a drop in the amount of a glucose transporting protein made in the blood-brain barrier.
 These changes would decrease the rate at which glucose is transported into the brain, causing dips in its energy resources.
 Dormire’s theory is that this lack of energy activates the autonomic nervous system and triggers a hot flash, releasing glucose and providing the brain much-needed fuel.

-Dormire is currently using CGMs and hot flash monitors to test this idea.
+Dormire is currently using continuous glucose monitoring and hot flash monitors to test this idea.
 She has patients come into the lab and perform cognitively strenuous tasks to see if they trigger hot flashes.
-So far, Dormire said, she’s seen that these challenging psychological tests can effectively stimulate a hot flash when a patient is fasting, and therefore has lower glucose levels, though this research is yet to be peer-reviewed or published.
+So far, Dormire said, she’s seen that these challenging psychological tests can effectively stimulate a hot flash when a patient is fasting, and therefore has lower glucose levels.
+Though this research is yet to be peer-reviewed or published, it may further the theory of connection between blood sugar and hot flashes.

 What Does This Mean for Menopause and Glucose?